-- frequency for notifying employees and reporting risks to business units of the Exchange are determined by DoORIS&BC Director based on his/her professional judgement generated with regard to the risk assessment, the Exchange's needs, amount of risk and the principle of materiality; - frequency and the form for employees of the Exchange to provide information are determined according to requests of DoORIS&BC Director.
+- frequency for notifying employees and reporting risks to business units of the Exchange are determined by the Head of DoORIS&BC Director based on his/her professional judgement generated with regard to the risk assessment, the Exchange's needs, amount of risk and the principle of materiality; - frequency and the form for employees of the Exchange to provide information are determined according to requests of the Head of DoORIS&BC. - 7.5.
+Ensuring distribution of responsibility and authority between the Supervisory Board, the Executive Board and business units of the Exchange, and taking measures designed to prevent any overlap (overlap in part) of their authority.

-7.5.
-Taking measures aimed at preventing overlapping (part overlapping) of competences of Exchange's business units.